 This spike aerator has 1.2-inch tines that drive themselves into compacted soil with minimal effort.
 All you need to do is push the roller forward and the sharp tines will easily pierce the ground.
 These types of rolling aerators are good for sandy soil, or for lightly compacted lawns.
 However, if you live in an area with thick clay soil then a core aerator is a better option.

 The Sun Joe Electric Lawn Scarifier (Buy Online) will help you get your lawn in shape in the spring and fall.
 The Sun Joe Electric Scarifier has a powerful 12-amp motor It measures 21” x 23” x 40”. and it weighs 27 pounds.

-The Sun Joe Electric Lawn Scarifier loosens and dethatches up to a depth of 0.4 inches (10 mm).
-This process helps break up roots and it will open up the top layer of soil under your lawn.
+The Sun Joe Electric Lawn Scarifier loosens lawn thatch up to a depth of 0.4 inches (10 mm).
+This process helps break up roots and it will open up the top layer of compacted soil under your lawn.
 This allows nutrients and water to more easily penetrate the soil, and it encourages the grass to produce new shoots.

 The Sun Joe Dethatcher is a good alternative to a core aerator if you live in an area with lightly compacted sandy soil.
 Sandy soil usually doesn’t need to be aerated that deeply, and deep core holes usually quickly collapse in sandy soil.

 The Sun Joe Electric Lawn Scarifier is also backed by a no questions asked 2-Year Warranty, and Sun Joe also offers online and phone customer support.

 Tow Behind Lawn Aerator